Arranmore: Services

-Other
+Twinning

 The island is twinned with Beaver Island, an island in northern Lake Michigan where a large number of former residents gathered after being evicted from Arranmore in the mid-1800s.
 There are still today a number of families on Beaver Island that trace their roots to Arranmore.
-A monument to the twinning has been placed in the islands main reservoir.
+A monument to the twinning has been placed in the island's main reservoir.